CarlosGS/Cyclone-PCB-Factory/README.md

 * Using a [Dremel 200](http://www.dremel.com/en-us/tools/Pages/ToolDetail.aspx?pid=200+Series) as the spindle motor
 * Integrated endstop holders

-Future improvements:
+Future improvements (you can help!):
 --
-* Endstop integration for Z (integrated probe?)
+* There is a [long discussion](https://github.com/carlosgs/Cyclone-PCB-Factory/issues/32) in regards to the re-design of the Z carriage (currently inherited from Cyclone V1)
-* Re-implement/Improve the Z carriage, currently inherited from Cyclone V1
+* The improvements in [bq_additions](bq_additions) need to be parameterised into the OpenScad design.

 <p align="center">